fmidev/aviation-message-archiver/src/doc/README.md

 possibility for [conditional activation](#conditional-message-processor-activation).
 One message populator, [StationIdPopulator](#stationidpopulator), cannot be configured, but is implicitly active.

-Available populators are listed below in alphabetic order by name.
+Available populators are listed below in alphabetical order by name.
 These are declared for use in the [MessagePopulatorFactoryConfig](src/main/java/fi/fmi/avi/archiver/config/MessagePopulatorFactoryConfig.java) class.

 ##### BulletinHeadingDataPopulator